An Online Learning Analysis of Minimax Adaptive Control: Numerical Simulation

 \subsection{Problem Setup}

 We consider the following numerical example of a linear dynamical system with four possible models.
-The state and control penalty matrices were $Q = I_{3}, R = 1$ and $T = 100$.
-We simulated the system using the minimax adaptive controller and the $H_{\infty}$ controller available in hindsight separately and the pair $(A_{2}, B_{2})$ (corresponds to $j = 2$ as per Theorem \ref{thm_minimax_confusing_disturbance}) was assumed to be the true model.
+The state and control penalty matrices were $Q = I_{3}, R = 1$ and $T = 50$.
+We simulated the system using the minimax adaptive controller and the $\mathcal{H}_{\infty}$ controller available in hindsight separately when the pair $(A_{2}, B_{2})$ (corresponds to $j = 2$ as per Theorem \ref{thm_confuse_disturb}) was the true model.

-Three different disturbances constructions were used for the regret simulations namely, \begin{enumerate} \item worst case disturbance signal obtained from the dynamic game based $H_{\infty}$ approach given by \eqref{eqn_hinfty_dist}. \item sinusoidal disturbance with unit amplitude and its frequency being selected as the frequency where the $H_{\infty}$ norm of $T_{d \rightarrow \zeta}[K](z)$ given by \eqref{eqn_tf_d_to_z} was maximum. \item the disturbance (\eqref{eqn_minimax_confusing_disturbance}) used in the proof of Theorem \ref{thm_minimax_confusing_disturbance} with $i = 3$. \end{enumerate} The gains for the sub-optimal minimax adaptive controller was calculated using the idea presented in \cite{cederberg2022synthesis} which is an improved version of Theorem 3 in \cite{rantzer2021minimax} and we used the Yalmip toolbox with the MOSEK solver to solve the associated convex optimization problem with linear matrix inequality constraints.
+Three different disturbances constructions were used \begin{enumerate} \item worst case disturbance signal obtained from the dynamic game based $\mathcal{H}_{\infty}$ approach given by \eqref{eqn_hinfty_dist}. \item sinusoidal disturbance with unit amplitude and its frequency being selected as the frequency where the $\mathcal{H}_{\infty}$ norm of $T_{d \rightarrow \zeta}[K](z)$ given by \eqref{eqn_tf_d_to_z} was maximum. \item the disturbance given by \eqref{eqn_minimax_confusing_disturbance} used in the proof of Theorem \ref{thm_confuse_disturb} with $i = 3$ and tuned so that the controller always choose the optimal controller for $(A_3, B_3)$. \end{enumerate} The gains for the sub-optimal minimax adaptive controller were calculated using the method from \cite{cederberg2022synthesis} which is an improved version of Theorem 3 in \cite{rantzer2021minimax} and we used the Yalmip toolbox with the MOSEK solver to solve the associated convex optimization problem with linear matrix inequality constraints.
 The code corresponding to the figures given in the paper is made publicly available at \url{https://github.com/venkatramanrenganathan/minimaxadaptivecontrolregret}.